GrooveHacker/fnaf-irl/README.md

 ### Guard
 Your goal is to complete your tasks on the computer without getting caught by an animatronic.

-Open the browser on your computer and go to this link: `http://localhost:<game server port>/guard`
+1. Open the browser on your computer and go to `http://localhost:<game server port>/guard`

-Open the browser on your phone and go to this link: `http://<IP address of your computer>:<game server port>/remote`
+2. Open the browser on your phone and go to `http://<IP address of your computer>:<game server port>/remote`

+3. Set up your computer as far from the door as possible.

+4. Place your phone along with the flashlight in a spot closer to the door, such as on a table.

+5.

 ## Start the Game